srikanth0655/assignment2-naini/README.md

 ---
-Maryville to Kansas City
-1. The bus journey time between Maryville and Kansas City is around 1h 40m and covers a distance of around 95 miles.
-2. The fastest bus normally takes 1h 40m.
-Operated by Jefferson Lines,
-3. the Maryville to Kansas City bus service departs from Maryville, MO and arrives in Kansas City, MO
+##  Directions from Maryville to Kansas City

-Items should be brought to Kansas city

-* Sweaters.
-* Lip balm.
-* Insulated water bottle.
-* Warm pants or jeans.
-* Heavy socks, such as: for adults.
-* for men. for women.
+1. Book a cab from Maryville to Kansas Airport.
+2. Finish the check-in process through online.
+   1. Take boarding pass from the self service kiosk.
+   2. Waiting for the flight
+   3. Board your flight.
+3. Complete your check out process at Hyderabad.